Meatball Casserole

 Alternatively, you can serve with a side of roasted broccoli or green beans or a green salad.

 Yup!
 Here the meatballs are after forming them.
 I use a large cookie scoop to simplify the process.
-Since there is no need to get up to your elbows in raw meat this is a great task to get the kids involved in.
+Since there is no need to get up to your elbows in raw meat, this is a great task to get the kids involved in.
 Mine are pros at scooping low carb meatballs by now.
 Make sure to also check out the video below.

 That hidden zucchini in my juicy meatballs is my sneaky mom favorite addition.
 My kids don’t even notice it’s in there.
 If you really want to hide it you can peel the green skin off first.

 If you would like to substitute another veggie for the zucchini I would recommend chopped spinach.
-You can also just leave the green stuff out and serve this with some Caesar salad, green beans, or roasted broccoli.
-The low carb meatball parmesan will still work.

 Absolutely!
 This easy meatball recipe also freezes really well!
 Go ahead and make a double batch and then next time you want an easy Meatball Casserole just thaw, dump into the baking dish, and cover with sauce and cheese.
 Meatball Parmesan in a jiffy!

-I love to always have a bag of low carb homemade meatballs in the freezer for nights that I don't want to cook.
-Those and frozen taco meat have saved us from spending too much money on take-out more than once.
+I love to always have a bag of low carb homemade meatballs in the freezer for nights that I don’t want to cook.

 Equipment